aljo242/koch/TECHNICAL-SETUP.md

 **Note:** We recommend not using brew to install Go.

+## Install Typescript

+If using JavaScript for web services, `koch` recommends and expects users to write their files in TypeScript for better safety.

+To install the `tsc` transpiler, please follow the official [TypeScript instructions](https://www.typescriptlang.org/download).

 ## Install Git pre-commit Hook

 Git `pre-commit` hooks run before any commit to the Git repository.
 These hooks verify that each commit passes basic formatting and linting checks.